 Fun Halloween Candy Alternatives

-Thankfully, trick or treaters aren't only seeking sticky treats to rot their teeth or keep them up all night, (although they don't mind getting those too!).
-They are also thrilled with something that lasts a little bit longer!
+Thankfully, trick or treaters aren't only seeking sticky treats to rot their teeth or keep them up all night (although they don't mind getting those too!).
+They are also thrilled with something that lasts a bit longer!

-Kids won't be the only ones that are happy to see that they received something of substance, parents will be revealed that they won't have to inspect more candy, and that their kids are getting something that they can actually make some use of.
+Kids won't be the only ones that are happy to see that they received something of substance.
+Parents are often relieved that they won't have to inspect more candy.
+They may be happy that their kids are getting something that they can make some use of.

-Their purposes?
-They glow, so they are fun to play with in the dark.
-They also help keep children safe because they are more visible.
-They are safe so you don't have to feel guilty about giving out something unhealthy or unsafe.
-And really, who doesn't love things that glow in the dark?
+Glow sticks are fun to play with, and children can use them right away if they like.
+They can also help children be more visible.
+They are non-toxic, so you don't have to feel guilty about giving out something unhealthy or unsafe.
+Who doesn't love things that glow in the dark?

-Bouncy Balls.
-Well, they are bouncy balls!
+Bouncy Balls are, well, they are bouncy balls!
 Kids love these things.
 They are super fun, last a long time, and can be used over and over.
 Plus, some of them also glow in the dark!

 Want A Couple More Fun Ideas?